jean-michelet/instant-router/README.md

 I recommend to use [`find-my-way`](https://www.npmjs.com/package/find-my-way), an extremely powerful router.

 This router does not include middleware functionality, unlike many Node frameworks.
-This is a personal design choice, I consider that a router is only dedicated to match an http request and a server resource (route), not the life cycle of an HTTP request.
+This is a personal design choice, I consider that a router is only dedicated to match an http request and a server resource (route).

 ## Usage